plandem/angular-rbac/README.md

 		<li>{{user.name}} <button allow="Admin">Update</button></li>
 	</ul>

-All our 'allow' directives enqueue service to check for permissions.
-At this example, only one request for checking will be send: ["Guest", "User", "Admin"]
+All our **allow** directives enqueue service to check for permissions.
+At this example, only one request for checking will be sent:
+> ["Guest", "User", "Admin"]

-And server must respond with: { Guest: true, User: false, Admin: false }, for example.
+And server must respond with something like:
+> { Guest: true, User: false, Admin: false }

 Service caching locally any checking, so till application will be reloaded (page reload) or reset() method will be called - state of permissions will be stored.
-Of course, there is no any syncronization with server, so in case if state was changed at server that doesn't mean that client will get this update imideatly.
+Of course, there is no any syncronization with server, so in case if state was changed at server that doesn't mean that client will get this update immediately.
 You will need re-request server for state.
 To implement logic based on this module - is your task and in your hands.

 Ok, everything is clear with directives, but what about controllers?
 Can we use it here?
 Sure, let's see: